bimatrix-games/bimatrix-games.github.io/index.md

 Bimatrix games is library of games useful for testing game theoretic algorithms.
-The library was built as an extension to the currently existing GAMUT library of games due to its lack of games which were hard to solve for exact algorithms.
+The library was built as an extension to the currently existing GAMUT library of games due to its lack of games which were hard to solve for approximate algorithms.
 With that in mind, we built this library as a test suite for approximation algorithms.
 There are currently two projects hosted :